Dr James Smith

 I have co-authored over 150 publications since 1994 and have won a number of awards, including the Canning Bicentenary Medal for the best practical paper in the Transactions of the IMF, and the Vice-Presidents’ Fund Award of the RMS in 2012 for a collaborative public understanding of science project involving local artists.

-Outside of work, I am interested in photography and gardening, and live with my wife Jacqui and two cats, Zoe and Zara, in Whiteley.
+Outside of work, I am interested in photography, gardening and ancestry, and live with my wife Jacqui and two cats, Zoe and Zara, in Whiteley.

 Many things interest me, due to my background, experiences and collaborations.
 This diversity is reflected in 3 current PhD programmes in which I am Principal Investigator: